Wants to Meet Up

 Theodore Roosevelt once said about the man in the arena, "whose face is marred by dust & sweat & blood, who strives valiantly, who errs & comes short again & again because there is not effort without error & shortcoming, but who does actually strive to do the deed, who knows the great enthusiasms, the great devotions, who spends himself in a worthy cause, who at the best knows in the end the triumphs of high achievements & who at the worst, if he fails, at least fails while daring greatly."

 What I Can Share with Hosts

 Did I mention I am a storyteller & artist?
-Besides that, I have made meals, painted rooms & fences, house sat and more.
+Besides that, I have made meals, painted rooms & fences, house sat & more.
 I mailed gift packs from Hawaii to my hosts.
-I try to find a meaningful gift for hosts as well.
+I try to find a meaningful gift for guests as well.

 Most all of the house sitting sites are actually a combination of pet & house sitting.
 Many of them allow you a free trial to list what you have to offer or to seek a sit.